Brauer relations in finite groups

-In this subsection, we consider $G=C\rtimes P$, where $C$ is a cyclic group of order $l_1\cdots l_t$ for distinct primes $l_i$ different from $p$, $P$ is a $p$-group and the natural map $P\rightarrow \Aut C$ has a non-trivial kernel, $K$.
+Finally, we consider $G=C\rtimes P$, where $C$ is a cyclic group of order $l_1\cdots l_t$ for distinct primes $l_i$ different from $p$, $P$ is a $p$-group and the kernel $K$ of $P\rightarrow \Aut C$ is non-trivial.
 By Proposition \ref{prop:kernelprank1}, if $G$ has a primitive relation, then $K$ must be isomorphic to $D_8$ or have normal $p$-rank one, so it is a group of the type described in Proposition \ref{prop:prankone}.
 We will assume this throughout this subsection.
 Note that in particular, if $p$ is odd, then $K$ must be cyclic.

-Recall that $\cH$ is the set of subgroups of $P$ that do not contain $\centralCp$, the unique subgroup of $K$ of order $p$ that is central in $G$.
-If a relation $\Theta$ is primitive, then it must contain at least one subgroup in $\cH$ by Lemma \ref{lem:deflations}.
-Let $\cH_m$ be the set of elements of $\cH$ of maximal size.
+Recall that $\cH$ is a set of representatives of conjugacy classes of subgroups of $P$ that do not contain $\centralCp$ (the unique subgroup of $K$ of order $p$ that is central in $G$), and $\cH_m$ is the set of elements of $\cH$ of maximal size.

 \begin{lemma} The group $\Prim(G)$ is generated by relations of the form